Gaabbu/OsuKeypad-ProMicro/README.md

 3mm Blue Leds  | 2x

 # TODO
-* Add CAD files for the housing or a Image guide
+* Add CAD files for the housing or an Image guide